chaitanyalatha/Techturk/README.md

 # Techturk Team
-Techturk is a team which will work on different request such as:
+Techturk is a team which will work on different requests such as:
 - Transcription
 - Pricing
 - Architectures